Avascular Necrosis of the Femoral Head

 Avascular Necrosis mainly affects those aged between 20-50 years old.
 In general, the healthier you are, the less risk you have of developing avascular necrosis.
 It usually comes about secondary to an underlying health issue or previous injury.

 What Causes Avascular Necrosis of the Femoral Head?

-Avascular Necrosis arises either as a result of traumatic or nontraumatic means.
-Sustaining a dislocated hip - where your femoral head becomes dislodged from its joint, can result in a traumatic onset of avascular necrosis.
-It has been argued that up to 20% of people who dislocate their hip, develop avascular necrosis of the femoral head.
+Avascular necrosis arises either as a result of traumatic or nontraumatic means.
+Sustaining a dislocated hip – where your femoral head becomes dislodged from its joint, can result in a traumatic onset of avascular necrosis.
+Up to 20% of people who dislocate their hip, develop avascular necrosis of the femoral head.

 Nontraumatic avascular necrosis can arise from an array of issues, most notably excessive alcohol use, chronic corticosteroid use and blood clots/any damage to the arteries supplying the femur.

-The pathophysiology behind the association of chronic corticosteroid and alcohol use with avascular necrosis isn’t fully understood but it is proposed that the overuse of the aforementioned substances interferes with the breakdown of fatty substances.
+The pathophysiology behind the association of chronic corticosteroid and alcohol use with avascular necrosis remains clouded.
+The overuse of the substances as mentioned above interferes with the breakdown of fatty substances.
 Consequently, the fatty substances build up and collect within the blood vessels, inevitably making them narrower.
-As expected, the narrower the blood vessels are, the less blood flow can travel through them and reach the femoral head.
-Again, once this blood supply is reduced enough, the bone begins to undergo necrosis (die).
+As expected, the closer the blood vessels are, the less blood flow can travel through them and reach the femoral head.
+Again, once this blood supply reduces enough, the bone begins to undergo necrosis (die).